Forensic profiling: Issues

 The use of profiling techniques represents threats to the privacy of the individual and the protection of fundamental freedoms.
-Indeed, criminal data, i.e., data which are collected and processed for suppressing criminal offences, often consists of personal data.
+Criminal data is data that is collected and processed for suppressing criminal offenses which often consists of personal data.
 One of the issues is the re-use of personal data collected within one criminal investigation for a purpose other than the one for which it was collected.
-An example from the book, “The Psychology and Sociology of Wrongful Convictions: Forensic Science Reform,” there was a profiling error, in which this woman was raped and slaughtered by a serial killer.
+An example from the book, "The Psychology and Sociology of Wrongful Convictions: Forensic Science Reform," there was a profiling error, in which this woman was raped and slaughtered by a serial killer.
 The suspect was named the Boston Strangler and investigators worked hard in trying to gather a profile for this criminal.
 Experts eventually came up with the Boston Strangler being two people and that both men lived alone, most likely schoolteachers, and one of them was homosexual.
-The criminal finally confessed to the crime and his DNA matched up with the scene, but his profile didn’t fit the crime.
-The profile the experts came up with didn’t match any characteristics of the killer (pp.6).
-Creating profiles just creates tunnel vision because investigators will be focusing on finding a specific individual that the profile fits, when in reality, the profiling system is insanely flawed and is considered useless to the investigators.
+The criminal finally confessed to the crime and his DNA matched up with the scene, but his profile didn't fit the crime.
+The profile the experts came up with didn't match any characteristics of the killer (pp.6).
+Creating profiles just creates tunnel vision because investigators will be focusing on finding a specific individual that the profile fits, when in reality, the profiling system is sometimes believed to be insanely flawed and is considered useless to the investigators.

-Several methods-including technical, legal, and behavioral available to address some of the issues associated with forensic profiling.
+There are several methods in which include technical, legal, and behavioral accessibilities that are available in order to address some of the issues associated with forensic profiling.
 For instance, in Europe the European Convention on Human Rights provides a number of instruments for the Protection of Individuals concerning Automatic Processing of Personal Data.

+Scientific Validity and Criticism

+The subject of ongoing debate that is related to forensic profiling, has been the scientific validity that it provides.
+Some methods that are used, are supported by empirical research, while other methods used, do not provide enough consistent validation.
+There is a demand for stronger scientific standards and more research throughout all topics of forensic sciences.

+A discovery that researchers have made is the role of cognitive bias that is involved with any forensic decision making process.
+Researchers have noted that context dependent information can influence the way that certain evidence is interpreted within investigations by law enforcement.
+These discoveries show how important it is that using any type of profiling technique should be used with caution within criminal investigations.